rems-project/cn-tutorial/src/tutorial.md

 datatype `List` for CN-level lists.

-Intuitively, the `SLList_At` predicate walks over a singly-linked pointer structure in the C heap and extracts an `Owned` version of the CN-level list that it represents.
+Intuitively, the `SLList_At` predicate walks over a singly-linked pointer structure in the C heap and focuss an `RW` version of the CN-level list that it represents.

 ```c title="exercises/list/cn_types.h"